webdeveric/webpack-assets-manifest/CONTRIBUTING.md

 ## Pull requests

+If you'd like to add a new feature, please create an issue first so it can be discussed.

 Before forking and submitting a PR, please make sure all tests pass and the coding style is consistent.

 ```bash